G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Preliminaries

 The last statement of Theorem \ref{thm-analytic} follows from the works of Darvas and Hisamoto via the general framework by Darvas-Rubinstein (in \cite{DR17}) for proving Tian's properness conjecture from \cite{Tia12}.
-Note that although Hisamoto's work uses $\bfJ_{C(\bG)}$ instead of $\bfJ_{C(\bG)_0}$, the properness conditions using these two norms will turn out to be equivalent.
+Note that the reductivity of $\Aut(X, D)_0$ is a necessary condition for the existence of K\"{a}hler-Einstein metrics (see \cite[Theorem 5.2]{BBEGZ}).
 Here we prove a more general result. \begin{thm} Let $(X, D)$ be a log Fano pair.
-Assume that $\Aut(X)_0$ is reductive, and $\bG$ is a connected reductive subgroup of $\Aut(X)_0$ that contains a maximal torus of $\Aut(X)_0$.
+Assume that $\bG$ is a connected reductive subgroup of $\Aut(X, D)_0$ that contains a maximal torus of $\Aut(X,D)_0$.
 Then all of the conditions in the above theorem are equivalent. \end{thm} \begin{proof} We just need to show that condition (3) implies (1).
-For this, we use Darvas-Rubinstein's principle from \cite{DR17}.
+For this, we use Darvas-Rubinstein's principle from \cite[Theorem 3.4]{DR17}.
 In their notations (see also \cite{Dar17}), we consider the data

 where $\bK\subset \bG$ is a maximal compact subgroup.
-We just need to verify that the data $(\mcR, d_1, \bfD, \bT)$ satisfies the properties (P1)-(P7) in \cite[Hypothesis 3.2]{DR17} except for (P5) which needs more argument.
+One easily verifies that the data $(\mcR, d_1, \bfD, \bT)$ satisfies the properties (P1)-(P7) in \cite[Hypothesis 3.2]{DR17} except for (P5) which needs more argument.
 The property (P5) means that the space of $\bK$-invariant K\"{a}hler-Einstein metrics is homogeneous under the action of $\bT$ where $\bT$ is the identity component of the center of $\bG$.

 Let $\omega_i, i=1,2$ be any two $\bK$-invariant K\"{a}hler-Einstein metrics and set Then by \cite[section 5]{BBEGZ}, $K_i, i=1,2$ are maximal compact subgroups of $\Aut(X, D)_0$.
 Because $\omega_i$ is $\bK$-invariant, we know that $\bK\subseteq K_1\cap K_2$.
 By assumption, $\bK$ contains a maximal compact torus of $\bG$.
 By Proposition \ref{prop-Yu3}, $K_2=t^{-1}K_1 t$ for some $t\in \bT=C(\bG)_0$.